besimgurbuz/snake-game/README.md

-﻿# Snake Game with Vanilla JavaScript
+﻿## Snake Game with Pure JavaScript